-Food poisoning symptoms can appear within hours or days of eating contaminated food, depending on whether the problem is caused by bacteria or a toxin.
+Food poisoning symptoms can appear within hours or days of eating contaminated food, depending on whether bacteria or a toxin causes the problem.

 Bacteria that can cause gastroenteritis are usually caught by eating contaminated food.

-The different bacteria that cause food poisoning include: Salmonella, Shigella, Clostridium difficile, Campylobacter, and Escherichia coli.
+The bacteria that cause food poisoning include Salmonella, Shigella, Clostridium difficile, Campylobacter, and Escherichia coli.

 Contamination is usually caused by eating raw or undercooked foods, such as raw meat or unpasteurized milk.

-Bacteria can cause gastroenteritis and directly infect the lining of the stomach and intestine.
+Bacteria can cause gastroenteritis and directly infect the stomach and intestine lining.

-- Salmonella contamination: it is caused by ingestion of bacteria in food and by handling contaminated birds or reptiles.
+- Salmonella contamination is caused by ingestion of bacteria in food and by handling contaminated birds or reptiles.

-- Campylobacter contamination is caused by eating raw or undercooked poultry or by cross contamination with other foods.
+- Campylobacter contamination is caused by eating raw or undercooked poultry or cross-contamination with other foods.

-- Shigella bacteria: are present in the diarrheal feces of infected individuals when they are sick or by eating contaminated food, contaminated drinking water, among others.
+- Shigella bacteria are present in the diarrheal feces of infected individuals when they are sick or by eating contaminated food or contaminated drinking water, among others.